martyniak-roman/Movix/README.md

 # Movie App

-A React application for browsing movies, filtering by genres, searching titles, and viewing detailed information about movie.
+A React application for browsing movies, filtering by genres, searching movies, and viewing detailed information about movie.

 ## Features